 Here are the ways to reduce closing costs as a seller:

-• Choose “For Sale By Owner” (FSBO): For Sale By Owner is the method of selling your home without an agent.
-You can use For Sale By Owner websites to list your property.
-Best FSBO sites allow buyers to make offers directly on your property, saving you the buyer agent commission.
+- Choose “For Sale By Owner” (FSBO): For Sale By Owner is the method of selling your home without an agent.
+You can use For Sale By Owner websites to list your property. best website For Sale By Owner allow buyers to make offers directly on your property, saving you the buyer agent commission.

 How to Reduce Closing Costs for Buyers?